 The Sky Commander XP4, first introduced in 2004 is based on the original design but with the following important upgrades and improvements:

-4 times the internal memory space – 512kB vs 128kB, allowing room for many more objects to be stored, up to approximately 30,000.
+4 times the internal memory space – 512kB vs 128kB, allowing room for many more objects to be stored, up to over 33,000.

 Memory is Flash type – this means it is re-programmable in the unit.
 No need to physically replace an OTP